jackfranklin/half-stack-webpack/slides/presentation.md

 ## Let's get some CSS in here

-Remember, the goal of Webpack is for it to manage _all_ our assets, CSS included.
+Remember, the goal of webpack is for it to manage _all_ our assets, CSS included.

 This is weird at first but stick with me...